 First, you CAN save a recipe with unverified ingredients.
 You’ll be able to cook from it just fine.
 Be aware we can’t calculate nutrition data, or properly categorize your Grocery Lists when unverified ingredients are present.

 Your second option is to send the unverified ingredient to our review team, who might be able to verify it for you.
-Just tap the “Send” button at the bottom of the recipe edit screen.
+Just tap the gray question mark, then tap the button marked "Send it to our review team."

 Finally, it’s often possible to edit the name of an unverified ingredient slightly, then select a verified ingredient from the dropdown menu that appears while you type.